elementechemlyn/project-enormous/README.md

 Each of the 2 LHCR environments provides:

 * A HAPI FHIR Server configured with Open ID Connect and Smart on FHIR Scope support.
 * A FHIR test viewer based on the HAPI FHIR Test overlay.
-It allows viewing of data in OIDC protected FHIR servers and the use OAUTH Token exchange to view data from other FHIR servers.
+It allows viewing of data in OIDC protected FHIR servers and the use OAUTH [Token Exchange](TokenExchange.md) to view data from other FHIR servers.
 * A Kong API Gateway configured to provide access to the FHIR Server APIs and to proxy requests to services in the NHS OpenTest environment.
 * A Keycloak server configured to support OAUTH Token Exchange and simple use of FHIR Smart Scopes.